elbojvv/fat32prfs/README.md

 sudo ../prfsswitch/prfs_switch &
 ```

-Otherwise you can write the number 0, 1 or 2 (for PRFS, read only and rPRFS modes) to /proc/prfs_mode, either from the shell or from your own program.
+Otherwise you can write the number 0, 1 or 2 (for PRFS, read-only and rPRFS modes) to /proc/prfs_mode, either from the shell or from your own program.
 This should be done as super user.
-Note, the kernel module starts in read only mode until another mode is written.
+Note, the fat32prfs kernel module starts in read only mode until another mode is written.
 Example:
 ```
 echo 0 | sudo tee /proc/prfs_mode
 ```